mmlabs-mindmaze/mmpack/docs/man/1/mmpack-build-mksource.rst

-is assumed to contains the list (element in each line) of path to an individual mmpack packaging specification (path relative to folder containing **mmpack.projects**). **mksource** subcommand will then generate the source package of each listed subprojects.
+is assumed to contains the list (element in each line) of path to an individual mmpack packaging specification (path relative to folder containing **mmpack.projects**). **mksource** subcommand will then generate the source package of each listed subprojects (unless **--multiproject-only-modified** is provided to options).

 For the each mmpack source package produced, the command will print on a line of standard output the name of the project, the version packaged and the path